 Roles - Drivers are the company's delivery people.
 They transport marijuana from the cultivation facility to other dispensaries across the state.
 They operate in pairs, in vehicles equipped with GPS and 2 separate forms of communication.
 The vehicle will not be marked with any identifying markers making it obviously a marijuana delivery vehicle.
 Drivers will ensure the correct product is delivered to the correct location in a timely manner.
+Responsibilities - Drivers are responsible for following the manifest given to them when on delivery the safe keeping of all inventory in locked safes within the vehicle.

-Responsibilities - Drivers are responsible for following the manifest given to them when on delivery, the safe keeping of all inventory in locked safes within the vehicle, for bagging cash as received and providing manifests of cash collected.
+delivery, the safe keeping of all inventory in locked safes within the vehicle, for bagging cash as received and providing manifests of cash collected.
 They are also responsible for reporting and failed or unaccepted deliveries.